goodminton-ag/languager/README.md

 ![configuration](doc/images/configuration.png)

 The module uses jQuery and jQuery-UI to make the interface friendlier and pleasanter to use.
-If you already included jQuery and jQuery-UI into your layout, you can there deactivate the inclusion from the module if you experience avoid conflict
+If you already included jQuery and jQuery-UI into your layout, you can there deactivate the inclusion from the module if you experience conflicts

 **Note: jQuery and jQuery UI are only included in the configuration pages of Languager (Stores configuration, products and categories attributes)**